-If you have found helpwildlife.co.uk to be a useful resource, please consider making a donation to support our work.
+If you have found helpwildlife.co.uk to be a useful resource, please consider making a donation to support the running of this website.

 Although not actually wildlife, lost racing pigeons are the cause of thousands of calls to wildlife rescues each year, so an issue which needs to be covered here.
 After years of picking up the pieces I'm not a fan of the "sport" of racing pigeons.
 Essentially you are releasing domesticated animals into the wild and taking a gamble on whether they can survive long enough to make it home.
 To me it is little better than releasing your pet budgie or rabbit into the wild.

 Anyway, if you wish to read more on our experiences and thoughts on pigeon racing you can do so here, but otherwise we’ll get on with advising you on what to do if you have found a lost one.